arm-university/Graphics-and-Mobile-Gaming-Education-Kit/README.md

  ## Kit specification:

 * A full set of lecture slides, ready for use in a typical 10-12-week undergraduate course (full syllabus below) .
 * Lab manuals with project code and solutions.
 All software tools needed in this kit are available free of charge.
 Some labs work best on an Android-based Mali GPU-powered smart device.
-Lab code and assets can be found [here](https://community.arm.com/aup/graphics-and-mobile-gaming/).
+Lab code and assets are currently unavailable - we will work to have them available as soon as possible.
 * **Prerequisites:** Basic understanding of C++/Java programming

 ## Course Aim